thefrontiergroup/standards/sass.md

 $sidebar-background: $tiinkk-green
 ```

-It’s suggested to define visual rythm / default variables to ensure your application is styled consistently, some examples unclude; `border-radius`, `margins`, `transition durations`, `font-families` and `font-sizes`.
+It’s suggested to define visual rythm / default variables to ensure your application is styled consistently, some examples include; `border-radius`, `margins`, `transition durations`, `font-families` and `font-sizes`.

 ```sass
 // Brand Colors